JoomFX/chefsbook/README.md

 Start local MariaDB server and create new database 'recipes_db'.

-You will need a `.env` file as.
+You will need a `.env` file as well.
 You can modify the one included in the project.

+You will also need to import the Sample Data (Products Database).
+All you need to do is to run `npm run seed`.

 ## NPM scripts